Free book Twenty-three chapters

 A Non-Developer's Guide to AI-Powered Building

-Get the book free
+02 Inside the book

-What readers are saying
+What readers say

 I've been preaching that this is the real benefit of AI for close to a year now.
 I think I caught one of the Principals at my company's attention when I demoed a tool for a design task that takes someone who is good at their job a day or two to do and reduced it to about 10 minutes while eliminating human input errors.